mststats/webmst/content/authors/admin/_index.md

 ## About Me

-I am an Assistant Professor of Statistics in [University College Dublin](https://www.ucd.ie) in the [School of Mathematics and Statistics](https://www.ucd.ie/mathstat/).

-The icons under my photo are links to some online accounts I use.
+The icons under my photo are links to various accounts I use.

 My research spans statistical genetics, network analysis, palaeoclimate reconstruction, and sentiment analysis.
 See my publications below for more information or browse by topic by clicking projects in the navigation bar above.